-Ryan Nagim is a Partner at LongueVue Capital and member of both the LVC Investment Committee and Executive Committee where he is responsible for helping set the firm’s investment strategy, build and scale the LVC organization, and source, evaluate and execute new investment opportunities.
+Ryan Nagim is a Managing Partner at LongueVue Capital and member of both the LVC Investment Committee and Executive Committee where he is responsible for helping set the firm’s investment strategy, build and scale the LVC organization, and source, evaluate and execute new investment opportunities.
 While Ryan spends his time evaluating investments across practically all industries, he also helps lead the firm's healthcare, consumer, and specialty packaging investment strategies.
-Ryan remains very active post-closing with his investment portfolio and currently serves on the Board of Directors of ECA Medical Instruments, Zavation Medical Products, Quality Senior Living Partners, Platinum Senior Living Partners, TileBar, KPS, Summit Plastics, Traco Manufacturing, and Fertility Specialists Network, Summit Clinical Research, and Pinnacle Clinical Research.
+Ryan remains very active post-closing with his investment portfolio and currently serves on the Board of Directors of ECA Medical Instruments, Platinum Senior Living Partners, TileBar, KPS Life, Summit Plastics, Traco Manufacturing, Fertility Specialists Network, Summit Clinical Research, and Pinnacle Clinical Research.

 Prior to joining LVC, Ryan was a Principal in the Healthcare Private Equity Group at American Capital, a global investment management company with over $20 billion in assets under management.
 During his 10-plus year tenure with American Capital, Ryan supported and led the evaluation and execution of control buyouts in middle-market companies.
 While at American Capital, Ryan served in a Board Director capacity for ten companies which collectively employed more than 5,000 individuals and generated over $1.0 billion in cumulative annual revenues.
 Prior to American Capital, Ryan was an Investment Banking Analyst at J.P.
 Morgan.
 Ryan graduated Cum Laude with a BBA in finance from Southern Methodist University and received his MBA with Honors from The Wharton School at the University of Pennsylvania.